soxueren/atsd/api/data/series/period.md

 By default, periods are aligned to calendar grid according to time unit specified in the period.

-For example, `period(1 HOUR)` starts at 0 minutes of each hour within the timespan.
+For example, `period(1 HOUR)` starts at 0 minutes/0 seconds of each hour within the selection interval.

 For DAY, WEEK, MONTH, QUARTER, and YEAR units the start of the day is determined according to server timezone.